Director's Office: Community Outreach

-The KMCB Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.
+The KMCCG Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.

 The Task Force reminds anyone wishing to assist with roadside clean up can join the more than 395 groups/individuals currently participating in the Adopt A Road program.
 The Task Force also encourages residents to mark their local storm drains by being apart of the Storm Drain Marking Program, both programs are funded by MCDOT.
 The KMCB Beautification Grant has been reinstated, and provides up to $500 in financial assistance to community landscaping projects.

 Who are the members of theTask Force?